vibevoice-community/databuilder/README.md

 # VibeVoice Dataset Preparer

-A tool to prepare datasets for training VibeVoice
+A tool to prepare datasets for training VibeVoice.

+Docs coming soon.